Kent beat Bears to reach T20 Finals Day

 After being put in by Bears captain Will Rhodes, Kent were only 46-2 after the powerplay, despite Bell-Drummond slapping successive sixes over mid-wicket off Danny Briggs.

-But no sooner than Bell-Drummond had shared a 50 stand with Billings and reached his own half-century, he perished to a smart piece of thinking by Jake Lintott to run out the Kent opener.
+But no sooner had Bell-Drummond shared a 50 stand with Billings and reached his own half-century, he perished to a smart piece of thinking by Lintott to run out the Kent opener.

-Billings arrowed a straight drive which broke the stumps at the non-striker's end but Lintott had the presence of mind to grab the ball, uproot the stump and run out Bell-Drummond.
+Billings arrowed a straight drive which broke the stumps at the non-striker's end, but Lintott had the presence of mind to grab the ball, uproot the stump and run out Bell-Drummond.

 Captain Billings ought to have followed soon after but a missed stumping by Michael Burgess proved costly.

-They lost Jack Leaning when he mistimed a pull to launch a steepling catch off Craig Miles which the bowler ran 30 yards to take.
+Kent lost Jack Leaning when he mistimed a pull to launch a steepling catch off Craig Miles which the bowler ran 30 yards to take.

-But, although he departed in the final over, Billings still marshalled a Kent rally of 50 from their last five overs to set the Bears a target of more than eight an over.
+But, although he departed in the final over, Billings still marshalled a Kent rally of 50 from 30 balls.

 Bears collapse before Lintott's late heroics

-The Bears made a tidy enough start but Adam Hose and Chris Benjamin both holed out when starting to look dangerous before Kent's spinners struck twice in successive overs.
+The Bears made a tidy start, but Adam Hose and Chris Benjamin holed out when starting to look dangerous before Kent's spinners struck twice in successive overs.

-Afghanistan leg-spinner Qais Ahmad bowled Rob Yates, then, just four balls later, off-spinner Jack Leaning claimed the prize wicket of Sam Hain.
+Afghanistan leg-spinner Qais Ahmad bowled Rob Yates and then, just four balls later, off-spinner Jack Leaning claimed the prize wicket of Sam Hain.

-Leaning then struck again when Bears skipper Will Rhodes missed a full toss, before Burgess slapped another full toss, this time off Ahmad, to mid-wicket.
+Leaning then struck again when Bears skipper Will Rhodes missed a full toss before Burgess slapped another full toss, this time off Ahmad, to mid-wicket.

-Woakes offered hope with a quickfire 14 before being taken by a stunning overhead catch in the deep by Alex Blake.
+Woakes offered hope with a quickfire 14 before exiting to a stunning overhead catch in the deep by Alex Blake.

-That brought in Lintott, fresh from last Saturday's success in The Hundred with Southern Brave, against Birmingham Phoenix.
+That brought in Lintott, fresh from last Saturday's success in The Hundred with Southern Brave against Birmingham Phoenix.

 The schoolteacher-spinner bludgeoned three sixes and three fours with a variety of inventive shots as he smashed 41 off 20 balls in a stand of 54 with Bresnan.

-But, when he was bowled by Adam Milne off the last ball of the penultimate over, all hope was lost and Bresnan and Danny Briggs both perished too in the final over - as Kent ended a run of four defeats at this stage in the past 10 years.
+But, when he was bowled by Adam Milne off the last ball of the penultimate over, all hope was lost and Bresnan and Danny Briggs soon perished too as Kent ended a run of four defeats at this stage in the past 10 years.

 Finals Day